 BEGINNINGS- Narek Avoyan was born in Armenia, in Yerevan City.
 Growing up he would always get into trouble for jumping off of his bed and jumping off of the stairs!
 Narek was as young as 10 years old when he first started jumping off of the garage roof and climbing up the building walls.
 He didn’t know anything about parkour … Read More

-My name his Yessenia Cossio and I was born and raised in Miami, FL and currently travel all over the states as a professional athlete and stunt actress.
-Growing up I wanted to pursue the world of art and movement and pursued acting, ballet, competitive salsa dancing and competitive bodybuilding.
-In 2014, I decided I wanted a bigger challenge as … Read More
+My name his Yessenia Cossio and I was born and raised in Miami, FL and moved to Los Angeles in the summer of 2019, and currently travel all over the states as an actress, professional athlete, and stunt person.
+Growing up I wanted to pursue the world of art and movement and pursued acting, ballet, competitive salsa dancing and competitive … Read More

 Hichem Naami i started Parkour since 2005 as a passion, for the love of movement and the art of using the environment to your benefits.
 Since 2010 , i started to create my own style , beginning with flow, mixing parkour moves with dancing skills like hip hop and break dancing, which makes it look like dancing with obstacles and adapting … Read More